IIEleven11/StyleTTS2FineTune/README.md

 2. Run the script.
 3. This script will create the train_list.txt and val_list.txt files.

 - OOD_list.txt comes from the LibriTTS dataset.
-The following are some things to consider taken from this write up https://github.com/yl4579/StyleTTS2/discussions/81
+The following are some things to consider taken from the notes at https://github.com/yl4579/StyleTTS2/discussions/81.
+There is a lot of good information there, I suggest looking it over.

-1.
+1. The LibriTTS dataset has poor punctuation and a mismatch of spoken/unspoken pauses with the transcripts.
+This is a common oversight in many datasets.

+2. Also it lacks variety of punctuation.
+In the field, you may encounter texts with creative use of dashes, pauses and combination of quotes and punctuation.
+LibriTTS lacks those cases.
+But the model can learn these!

+3. Additionally, LibriTTS has stray quotes in some texts, or begins a sentence with a quote.
+These things reduce quality a little (or a lot, sometimes).
+You will want to filter those out.

-At this point, you should have everything you need to fine-tune.
+- At this point, you should have everything you need to fine-tune.

 ## Fine-Tuning with StyleTTS2